-This method allows us to create an enhanced homogeneous material which uses the entire thickness of the existing bituminous layer and a segment of the underlying granular materials, which will reduce the construction time and material transportation costs.
+This method allows us to create an enhanced homogeneous material that uses the entire thickness of the existing bituminous layer and a segment of the underlying granular materials, which will reduce the construction time and material transportation costs.
 This procedure is successfully utilized in urban, rural, and freeway applications.

 An extensive variety of pavement distresses, including longitudinal and transverse cracking, rutting, warping, and raveling might be treated with different stabilization methods to improve the ride quality and provide a structural improvement to your parking lot or roadway.

-Stabilizing agents typically utilized throughout the United States include:
+Base Stabilization agents typically utilized throughout the United States include:

 - Foamed asphalt cement

 - Portland cement